-6.25.
-Baseline clinical variables used to identify ARDS phenotypes only biomarkers has been developed using machine-learning models that apply readily-available clinical data and have been to accurately classify patients with respect to their inflammatory ARDS phenotypes (Sinha et al., 2019).
+6.2.5.
+Baseline clinical variables used to identify ARDS phenotypes

+Biomarkers (e.g. interleukin-8, interleukin-6) that are available only as research assays are key determinants of inflammatory phenotype in the LCA models.
+As such, values for serum levels of these cytokines are not available in routine clinical practice, which limits their capacity to be applied as a stratification variable, for randomization or analysis or both.
+An alternative to these research-only biomarkers has been developed using machine-learning models that apply readily-available clinical data and have been to accurately classify patients with respect to their inflammatory ARDS phenotypes (Sinha et al., 2019).
 The clinical-classifier models offer the opportunity to identify ARDS phenotypes in the studied cohort without measuring specialized biomarkers.
 A probability cut off of 0.5 using the clinical classifier model to assign inflammatory phenotype, had a sensitivity of 0.8 and specificity of 0.93.
 This will offer the opportunity to test the efficacy of simvastatin therapy within a strata defined by inflammatory phenotype.